ronkok/Hurmet/docs/manual.md

 |          |      |              |            | ZZ         | ℤ       |          |      |
 {.auto-correct}

 The font corrections, e.g., `bb …` work on any letter from A to Z or a to z.
+You can also make one those letters bold by typing it and then typing **Ctrl+B**.

 `-->`, `<--`, and `<-->` will auto correct into extensible arrows, as in:
 ¢` A ⟶"note" B `.